xrarch/mintia/README.md

 # MINTIA

-MINTIA is a custom operating system written in a custom programming language, as part of a 5+ years personal project to create a fully from-scratch RISC workstation computer called [XR/station](https://github.com/xrarch/xremu).
+MINTIA is a custom operating system written in a custom programming language, as part of a half-decade personal project to create a fully from-scratch RISC workstation computer called [XR/station](https://github.com/xrarch/xremu).

 Its kernel design pays homage to the Windows NT operating system.
 In particular